 Supreme Court of Victoria (Efthim AsJ).
 Appeared for the Commissioner to obtain a personal costs order against a company director on the basis he had caused delay in the course of an application to wind up companies of which he was sole director.

 Administrative Appeals Tribunal (Deputy President Constance) See also Re Sweeney and Australian Information Commissioner (2014) 64 AAR 186; AATA 531) Appeared for the Australian Prudential Regulation Authority (APRA) in an appeal against a decision of the Australian Information Commissioner to declare Mr Sweeney a vexatious applicant pursuant to the Freedom of Information Act.

 Whijohn & Anor v Coastzone

 County Court of Victoria (Judge Cosgrave).
 A lengthy trial involving consumer law; admissibility of expert evidence; competing expert (engineering) evidence; credit of witnesses.
 Also VCC 1402.

 Vendor Advocacy Australia Pty Ltd v Seitanidis

-Federal Court (Middleton J) Misleading conduct, passing off, breach of the Copyright Act; copyright in a real estate listing authority and in the text of a website; misleading conduct and passing off in the context of descriptive names and phrases; the relevance of proof of reputation in misleading conduct claims; relevance and proof of the respondent's intent to take advantage of the applicant's reputation in a misleading conduct claim.
+Federal Court (Middleton J) Misleading conduct, passing off, breach of copyright.
+Issues arose in respect of: (i) the subsistence of copyright in a real estate listing authority and in the text of a website; (ii) misleading conduct and passing off in the context of descriptive names and phrases; (iii) the relevance of proof of reputation in misleading conduct claims; (iv) relevance and proof of the respondent's intent to take advantage of the applicant's reputation in a misleading conduct claim.
 See also FCA 1390 (Injunctions; declarations; indemnity costs; costs where nominal damages are awarded on a claim for copyright infringement; an application for damages for loss sustained by reason of an injunction)

 Wyman v R T Edgar Bellarine